Hanson Academy

-Hanson Academy (formerly Hanson Grammar School and then Hanson School) is a coeducational secondary school and sixth form located in Bradford, West Yorkshire, England.
+Hanson Academy (formerly Hanson Grammar School and then Hanson School) is a co-educational secondary school and sixth-form located in Bradford, West Yorkshire, England.

 Admissions

 Hanson Academy is situated between Bolton and Five Lane Ends.

 History

 Grammar school

-The Hanson Grammar School was designed by Charles Henry Hargreaves and opened on Byron Street near Barkerend Road in 1897.
-Boys' and girls' schools were next door to each other.
+The Hanson Grammar School was designed by Charles Henry Hargreaves and opened on Byron Street, near Barkerend Road, in 1897.
+The boys' and girls' schools were next door to each other.

 In 1967 the girls' school had moved to a new building on Sutton Avenue.
 In the early 1970s, although retaining the name of a grammar school, the intake was comprehensive.
-The girls' school had around 500 girls, with 80 in the sixth form.
-The boys' school had around 550 boys with 120 in the sixth form.
+The girls' school had around 500 girls, with 80 in the sixth-form.
+The boys' school had around 550 boys with 120 in the sixth-form.

 Comprehensive

 It became the co-educational Hanson School in 1972, situated at the Sutton Avenue site.
 In the 1980s, the Sutton Avenue site was known as Hanson Upper School.
-In July 2011 the school moved to a different building but within the same Sutton Avenue grounds.
+In July 2011, the school moved to a different building within the same Sutton Avenue grounds.

-In 2010, the secondary school was placed in special measures following an Ofsted inspection.
-Derek Needham, who was acting head teacher, following Tim Brookes' resignation following the inspection, commented on the school being put into special measures saying:

-"I do not believe Hanson School is a bad school, the Ofsted inspectors didn't look at all aspects of the school, they just focused on the school's many problems rather than its little achievements".
+Following an Ofsted inspection in 2010, the secondary school was placed in special measures.
+Derek Needham, the then acting head teacher, commented by saying: "I do not believe Hanson School is a bad school, the Ofsted inspectors didn't look at all aspects of the school, they just focused on the school's many problems rather than its little achievements".

 In 2014 Hanson School was in the media because of the high number of students, more than 200, sent home for not adhering to the uniform policy.

 In January 2018 the school came out of special measures, and is currently graded by Ofsted as "Requires Improvement".